Stock events for Wabash National Corp. (WNC)

 Overview of Wabash National Corp.’s business

-Wabash National Corp.
-(WNC) is an American diversified industrial manufacturing company and a major North American producer of semi-trailers and truck bodies.
-The company operates within the Industrials sector, producing dry freight vans, refrigerated vans, platform trailers, liquid tank trailers, truck bodies, structural composite panels, intermodal equipment, and laminated oak flooring.
-Wabash National also offers aftermarket parts and services, trailer aerodynamic solutions, specialty food-grade processing equipment, and maintenance and repair services for tank trailers.
-Since 2022, its products are primarily sold under the Wabash brand name.
+Wabash National Corp. is an American diversified industrial manufacturing company providing connected solutions for the transportation, logistics, and distribution industries.
+It is a prominent North American producer of semi-trailers and truck bodies, specializing in the design and production of commercial transportation products.
+Its major products include dry freight vans, refrigerated vans, platform trailers, liquid tank trailers and truck-mounted tanks, truck bodies, structural composite panels and products, intermodal equipment, specialty food grade processing equipment, and transportation, logistics, and distribution industry parts and services.
+Since 2022, its products are primarily sold under the Wabash brand name, and the company also offers Trailers as a Service (TaaS) and advanced cargo management solutions.

 WNC’s Geographic footprint